BlaqG/Arma-3-TDM/README.md

 Servers:

 Extract .rar file and add the pbo files to your "mpmissions" folder on your server.
-Open the "AddToConfig" text file and copy the text to your serverconfig.
-(Look at Server.cfg for a nice template)
+Open the "Server.cfg" text file and copy the text to your server-config.

 Local: